AJGranowski/reddit-expanded-community-filter-userscript/README.md

 ### Prerequisites

-This project is built using an NPM container.
-You should be able to build this project with only Docker installed.
+You should be able to build this project from any platform as long as Docker is installed.

 #### Install Docker
 * [Linux][docker-linux-link]